martinmoene/value-ptr-lite/README.md

 In a nutshell
 -------------
 **value-ptr lite** is a single-file header-only library to bring value semantics to heap resources.
-In certain situations, such as with the pimpl idiom in the example above, a pointer must be used while value semantics would be prefered.
+In certain situations, such as with the pimpl idiom in the example above, a pointer must be used while value semantics would be preferred.
 This is where `value_ptr` comes into play.
 A `value_ptr` is similar to a `std::optional` in many respects and one could say a `value_ptr` is more value than pointer.

 This work is inspired on `value_ptr` by Gaetano Checinski [[1]](#ref1) and on `impl_ptr` by Andrey Upadyshev [[2]](#ref2).